neuralstring/woips/content/index.md

 ------------

 ## WOIPS Patent Drafting Solution
 In patent drafting, **WOIPS** tries to create an application which can help you to draft your invention application by your own with international standards.
-Since the patent document is both technical and legal, our specialist helps you to make it with out formal and substantive defects with the features of this online application.
+Since the patent document is both technical and legal, our specialists help you to make it with out formal and substantive defects with the features of this online application.

+WOIPS patent drafting solution, supervised different parts of application such as description, drawing and claims to make sure that there is necessary connection between them.
+Moreover the application helps you to numbering and don't forgetting to describe the different parts of drawings.